 The Algorithm makes recommendations based on assumptions, assessments and estimates, which are subject to error.
 There is no assurance that the Algorithm is adequate or that it is adequately utilized by the Investment Adviser.
 There is no assurance that the Investment Adviser would use or not use its discretion to modify or deviate from the Algorithm in the way which would best implement a strategy.
-There is no assurance that the manner in which the Investment Adviser would use or not use such discretion would result in the best return for investors.
+There is no assurance that the manner in which the Investment Adviser would result in the best return for investors.
 Therefore, there can be no assurance that the Portfolios' investment objectives will be achieved.